JoshGo6/InstallingGoOnUbuntu/test.md

 ## Prerequisites

 You will need a computer or virtual machine with Ubuntu 18.04 installed, admin access to the machine, and an internet connection.
 You can download this operating system via the [Ubuntu 18.04 releases page](http://releases.ubuntu.com/releases/18.04/).
+Additionally, this tutorial assumes you are comfortable using Ubuntu at the command line.
+For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

 ## Step 1 — Setting Up Go